Information For Authors

 For references in Cyrillic, a transliteration should be prepared additionally.

 Reference lists should include: the name of the author and their name’s initial, date of publication, title, place of publication, publishing house.
-Please use the following elements in references: / ed. / trans. /in: / no / vol. / issue p./pp. Important: the language of the individual items on the reference list must correspond to the language of the text.
+Please use the following English elements in references: in: / p./pp. Important: the language of the individual items on the reference list must correspond to the language of the quoted publication.

 If there are several places of publication, they should be separated with an en dash without spaces, e.g. Cracow–Warsaw–Poznań.
 The name of the series should be written in quotation marks and capital letters.